dflook/terraform-github-actions/tofu-apply/README.md

 This is one of a suite of OpenTofu related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

 This action applies an OpenTofu plan.
-The default behaviour is to apply the plan that has been added to a PR using the `tofu-plan` action.
+The default behaviour is to apply the plan that has been added to a PR using the [`dflook/tofu-plan`](https://github.com/dflook/terraform-github-actions/tree/main/tofu-plan) action.

 If the plan is not found or has changed, then the `apply` action will fail.
 This is to ensure that the action only applies changes that have been reviewed by a human.